mwvgroup/Pitt-Google-Broker/broker/README.md

 # must be within the last 7 days and contain at least 1 alert
 gcloud compute instances add-metadata "$instancename" --zone="$zone" \
         --metadata NIGHT="$NIGHT",KAFKA_TOPIC="$KAFKA_TOPIC"
+# the night conductor VM will get the testid by parsing its own instance name

 # the startup script should already be set, but we can make sure
 startupscript="gs://${broker_bucket}/night_conductor/vm_startup.sh"